 Eight-Step Guide to Performance Evaluations for Managers

-Managers, here’s your eight-step guide for conducting performance evaluations!
+For managers who want to build alignment, strengthen relationships, and reinforce staff development, here’s your eight-step guide for conducting performance evaluations!

 1. Review the process with the staff member.